cnlohr/esp82xx/README.md

     `git push origin dev:master`.
     Then to push to master, use `git push origin dev:master`

- - Then bump the version in the main project root folder:
+ - Bump esp82xx version in the main project root folder:

     ```
+    # You're in the main project root folder
     cd esp82xx
     git pull
     cd ..